Rod995/Pilotable-Starsector-Fighters/README.md

 ## Balance?

 * OP is determined by multiplying the `wing_data.csv` value `op cost` by 3?
 Probably gonna make a proper formula later.
+Maybe it'll involve the size and mass of the thing?
+How do they do it in regular mods?